Zuehlke/poinz/README.md

 The PoinZ Client is built with [ReactJS](https://facebook.github.io/react/) and [redux](https://github.com/reactjs/redux).
 [Webpack](https://webpack.github.io/) serves as bundling tool.

-The Poinz Backend is a nodeJS [express](http://expressjs.com/) server.
+The PoinZ Backend is a nodeJS [express](http://expressjs.com/) server.

 ## Contribute